Sai-Raghava-B/My-Favourite-Tunes/README.md

                                     to add songs either by id or from the list off all songs where you can add the song to ur favorite collection

-you can check add more songs by the role of admin.
+you can check by adding  songs by the role of admin i have flushed the database before pushing in github.